 Tutorial: Protect your resources with Azure Security Center

 Security Center limits your exposure to threats by using access and application controls to block malicious activity.
-Just in time virtual machine (VM) access reduces your exposure to attacks by enabling you to deny persistent access to VMs.
+Just-in-time (JIT) virtual machine (VM) access reduces your exposure to attacks by enabling you to deny persistent access to VMs.
 Instead, you provide controlled and audited access to VMs only when needed.
 Adaptive application controls help harden VMs against malware by controlling which applications can run on your VMs.
-Security Center uses machine learning to analyze the processes running in the VM and helps you apply whitelisting rules using this intelligence.
+Security Center uses machine learning to analyze the processes running in the VM and helps you apply allow listing rules using this intelligence.

 - Configure an application control policy

 To step through the features covered in this tutorial, you must have Azure Defender enabled.
 You can try Azure Defender at no cost.
 For more information, see Try Azure Defender.

 JIT VM access can be used to lock down inbound traffic to your Azure VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

 Management ports do not need to be open at all times.
 They only need to be open while you are connected to the VM, for example to perform management or maintenance tasks.
 When just-in-time is enabled, Security Center uses Network Security Group (NSG) rules, which restrict access to management ports so they cannot be targeted by attackers.

 Follow the guidance in Secure your management ports with just-in-time access.